MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/seek-failed-can-t-read-write-from-the-disk.md

 - The file has become unavailable, for example, if a removable disk has been physically changed.
 If the file has been moved to another disk, access it from there.
 Otherwise, you can't access the file.

-- You attempted to read from a [project](../../Glossary/vbe-glossary.md#project) file, an[object library](../../Glossary/vbe-glossary.md#object-library), or a [type library](../../Glossary/vbe-glossary.md#type-library), but the file has been corrupted.
+- You attempted to read from a [project](../../Glossary/vbe-glossary.md#project) file, an [object library](../../Glossary/vbe-glossary.md#object-library), or a [type library](../../Glossary/vbe-glossary.md#type-library), but the file has been corrupted.

     Obtain a new copy of the library or project file.